commercetools/ui-kit/src/components/icons/README.md

 #### How to add new icons

-1.  add the SVG file you got from the designer to `@commercetools-frontend/ui-kit/icons/svg`
+1.  add the SVG file you got from the designer to the [`svg`](./svg) folder
-2.  restart webpack (`npm start` in development)
+2.  run the script `node scripts/generate-icon-exports.js` from the project root folder

 #### Properties